AshishKumar05/Top-News/README.md

 Top News - A Modern News App

-✔ Fetches top news headlines
+✔ Fetches top news headlines.
-✔ Displays news details with Images, Author, publish date, title, descriptions and content ✔ Implements loading states & error states
+✔ Displays news details with images, author, publish date, title, description, and content.
+✔ Implements loading and error states.
-✔ Showing progress bar while fetching the data
+✔ Shows a progress bar while fetching data.
-✔ Added Unit test
+✔ Includes unit tests.

 Note: Like and comment api endpoints were not correct so could use in details screen.